-- Software triggered and using PC: The frame rate is determined by the number of Software TRIGGER pulses generated inside the PC per time.
-With each "Software pulse" the camera will readout a frame.
-The Exposure time is set as in free running mode.
-Exposure time can be changed online during operation. - Frame rate: It allows to alter the frame rate between 1 and the specified maximum value. - Exposure: The exposure time can be set in μsec.
-The minimal exposure time is about 50 μsec (depending on the camera type and speed).
+- Frame rate: It allows to alter the frame rate between 1 and the specified maximum value.

+- Exposure: The exposure time can be set in μsec.
+The min exposure time is about 50 μsec (depending on the camera type and speed).
 The longest is about several seconds (triggered modes).
-Due to the internal timing of the camera the program will adjust the values to the appropriate values. - Acquisition control (Start/Stop) - Single capture button (Snap) - Exposure (enter values > 2 sec.
-[2.85 sec.] into the Edit filed) - Exposure delay - Trigger polarity (positive/negative) - Single capture button: Takes a single shot of the actual scene - Inter-packet delay
+Due to the internal timing of the camera the program will adjust the values to the appropriate values.

+- Acquisition control (Start / Stop)

+- Single capture button (Snap)

+- Exposure (enter values > 2 sec.
+[2..85 sec.] into the Edit filed)

+- Exposure delay

+- Trigger polarity (positive/negative)

+- Single capture button: Takes a single shot of the actual scene

+- Inter-packet delay

 The inter-packet delay has impact on a camera's bandwidth usage.
 A setting of an inter-packet delay of zero will send all image packets as fast as they are available dependent on the camera's pixel clock, e.g. at 50 MHz.
 This is the preferred setting when operating a single camera on a network interface.

 In case of multiple cameras or other devices working on the same physical network it might be desirable to send the packets of a camera's streaming channel with a certain inter-packet delay in order to allow multiple cameras or devices to share a given network bandwidth.